Do I really want to be a writer?

 I fret about everything but writing.
 The laundry needs doing.
 Dishwasher needs emptying.
 Even dishes need drying.
 Maybe I will get some groceries before I start.
 Read.
 Then read some more.
 Should I watch some YouTube for ideas?
 I will read some more.

 I guess I am not a natural.
 It takes a tremendous effort to get started.
-When I read about successful writers, it can be discouraging.
+Reading about successful writers can be discouraging.
 Why is it so hard for me?

 I was a good storyteller